 This single-party state had Sorbian as an official language in certain districts.
 Those who refused military service in this state were placed in construction battalions.
 The Hallstein Doctrine dictated a form of political ostracism for nations that recognized this state.
 This nation instituted the New Course program and it signed the Basic Treaty with its neighbor.
 The KPD and SPD were merged in the SED party, which featured leaders such as Walter Ulbricht and Eric Honecker.
 Peter Fechter was famously killed trying to escape this country which also implemented a secret police force known as the Stasi.
 For ten points, name this Communist state who constructed the Berlin Wall.
 Answer: German Democratic Republic or East Germany

-This work describes the creation of the world from a broken duck’s egg and in once section sees a woman conceive a child by eating a berry.
+This work describes the creation of the world from a broken duck’s egg and in one section sees a woman conceive a child by eating a berry.
 One character in this work is given a beer with snakes in it after showing up at a feast uninvited.
 That same character’s death is symbolized by a bleeding hairbrush in this work, while another woman is mauled after mistakenly milking a bear.
 That woman was Ilmarinen’s wife.
 Other characters in this work include Vainamoinen, who attempts to recover a mill that produces gold, silver, and salt.
 For ten points, the Sampo is featured in what work compiled by Elias Lonnrot, the national epic of Finland?

 Answer: the Kalevala

-William MacNevin performed an early version of this experiment that produced “resinous solids.” he reactants in this experiment formed hydrogen cyanide and formaldehyde, which Joan Oro utilized in a follow-up experiment.
+William MacNevin performed an early version of this experiment that produced “resinous solids.”
+The reactants in this experiment formed hydrogen cyanide and formaldehyde, which Joan Oro utilized in a follow-up experiment.
 Some believe that this experiment should have used hydrogen sulfide and sulfur dioxide instead of methane and hydrogen, which were electrified after conversion to gas.
 The results of this experiment were due to Strecker synthesis and it was first proposed to confirm the Oparin-Haldane hypothesis.
 For ten points name this experiment that sought to recreate amino acids in Earth’s early atmosphere.

 Answer: Miller-Urey experiment [accept equivalents including the names]